Skip to content

 • Residency incentives for foreign investors holding Bitcoin

-The government also launched Chivo, a state-backed digital wallet, and gave a $30 Bitcoin bonus to citizens who signed up.
+The government also launched Chivo, a digital wallet backed by the state, and gave a $30 Bitcoin bonus to citizens who signed up.

 Implementation Challenges and Public Response